lubianat/wikidata_bib/toread.md

 https://www.aaai.org/Papers/KDD/1996/KDD96-051.pdf

-WikiUMLS: Aligning UMLS to Wikipedia via Cross-lingual Neural Ranking
+WikiUMLS: Aligning UMLS to Wikipedia via Cross-lingual Neural Ranking Flach P, Kakas A, Ray O: Abduction, Induction, and the Logic of Scientific Knowledge Development.
+In Workshop on Abduction and Induction in AI and Scientific Modelling Citeseer; 2006.

+The Next Big Thing: From Hypermedia to Datuments Improving text mining with controlled natural language: a case study for protein interations.
 ## Other

-Flach P, Kakas A, Ray O: Abduction, Induction, and the Logic of Scientific Knowledge Development.
-In Workshop on Abduction and Induction in AI and Scientific Modelling Citeseer; 2006.

-6. P. Bourne, PLoS Comput.
-Biol.
-1, e34 (2005).
-7. P. Murray-Rust, H. S. Rzepa, J. Digit.
-Inform.
-5, issue 1 (2004)

-Kuhn T, Royer L, Fuchs NE, Schroeder M. 2006.
-Improving text mining with controlled natural language: a case study for protein interations.
-In: Proceedings DILS’06.
-Berlin Heidelberg: Springer

-Kuhn T, Barbano PE, Nagy ML, Krauthammer M. 2013.
-Broadening the scope of nanopublications.
-In: Proceedings ofESWC 2013.
-Berlin Heidelberg: Springer, 487–50

-Biotea, semantics for Pubmed Central

-Making Linked Data SPARQL with the InterMine Biological Data Warehouse

 An RDF/OWL knowledge base for query answering and decision support in clinical pharmacogenetics.